fmueller/api-discovery/swagger-ui-3/README.md

 ### Configuration

-Set an OAUTH token for the local storage value `API_DISCOVERY_TOKEN`.
+In your browser, set an OAUTH token for the local storage value `API_DISCOVERY_TOKEN`.

 Then you can load new API definitions by typing in a valid Api Discovery Storage service app-endpoint URL and pressing 'Discover'.
 E.g. `https://apidisco.zalando.com/apps/awesome-app`.